EricsonWillians/pyscore/docs/USAGE.md

     print("Invalid score provided.")
 ```

-These usage examples illustrate integrating the `pyscore` library into various Python applications, showcasing its flexibility and extensibility.
+These usage examples illustrate integrating the `pyscored` library into various Python applications, showcasing its flexibility and extensibility.